Former New York Mayor Giuliani found liable in election defamation case

 It also creates the potential for a massive financial penalty as the case proceeds to a federal trial in Washington, where a jury will determine any damages Giuliani may be liable for.

-Judge Howell said Giuliani will have a “final opportunity” to produce the requested information, as part of a legal process called “discovery”, but could face additional sanctions if he fails to do so.
+Judge Howell said Giuliani would have a “final opportunity” to produce the requested information, as part of a legal process called “discovery”, but could face additional sanctions if he fails to do so.

 In the meantime, Howell said, Giuliani and his business entities must pay more than $130,000 in lawyers’ fees.

-Howell expressed skepticism at Giuliani’s claims that he cannot afford to reimburse the plaintiffs in the case, noting that he recently listed his apartment in Manhattan for $6.5 million and was reported to have flown in a private plane to Atlanta to surrender to charges there.
+Howell expressed scepticism at Giuliani’s claims that he cannot afford to reimburse the plaintiffs in the case, noting that he recently listed his apartment in Manhattan for $6.5m and was reported to have flown in a private plane to Atlanta to surrender to charges there.
 He has pleaded not guilty.

-“Donning a cloak of victimization may play well on a public stage to certain audiences, but in a court of law this performance has served only to subvert the normal process of discovery in a straight-forward defamation case, with the concomitant necessity of repeated court intervention,” Howell wrote.
+“Donning a cloak of victimisation may play well on a public stage to certain audiences, but in a court of law, this performance has served only to subvert the normal process of discovery in a straightforward defamation case, with the concomitant necessity of repeated court intervention,” Howell wrote.

 Howell said that aside from an initial document production of 193 pages, the information Giuliani had turned over consisted largely of “a single page of communications, blobs of indecipherable data” and “a sliver of the financial documents required to be produced”.

-“Perhaps, he has made the calculation that his overall litigation risks are minimized by not complying with his discovery obligations in this case,” Howell said.
-“Whatever the reason, obligations are case specific and withholding required discovery in this case has consequences.”
+“Perhaps he has made the calculation that his overall litigation risks are minimised by not complying with his discovery obligations in this case,” Howell said.
+“Whatever the reason, obligations are case-specific and withholding required discovery in this case has consequences.”

-The judge said, “Giuliani has given only lip service to compliance with his discovery obligations”.
+The judge said, “Giuliani has given only lip service to compliance with his discovery obligations.”

-Giuliani has blamed his failure to produce the requested documents on the fact that his devices were seized by federal investigators in 2021, as a part of a separate Justice Department investigation that did not produce any criminal charges.
+Giuliani has blamed his failure to produce the requested documents on the fact that his devices were seized by federal investigators in 2021, as a part of a separate justice department investigation that did not produce any criminal charges.

-Ted Goodman, a political adviser to Giuliani, said in a statement that the judge’s ruling “is a prime example of the weaponization of our justice system, where the process is the punishment.
+Ted Goodman, a political adviser to Giuliani, said in a statement that the judge’s ruling “is a prime example of the weaponisation of our justice system, where the process is the punishment.
 This decision should be reversed, as Mayor Giuliani is wrongly accused of not preserving electronic evidence that was seized and held by the FBI.”

 Last month, Giuliani conceded that he made public comments falsely claiming the election workers committed ballot fraud during the 2020 election, but he contended that the statements were protected by the First Amendment.